DiUS/precise-theme-starter/README.md

 * `package.json`: This file describes your NPM package.
 The most important fields and the `name` and `version`.
-If you have any dependencies such as a template engine include them in the `dependencies` field.
+If you have any dependencies such as a template engine include them in the `dependencies` field. **Note** We recommend using ``bundledDependencies``.
+This removes the need to installed dependencies from NPM at runtime resulting in faster install and no downtime should NPM go down.
 As with any software package you must bump the version on every release.

 * `index.coffee`: We're using Coffeescript.
 If you prefer Javascript rename this file to `index.js`.
 This file is really important.
 It's the glue between